armadito/armadito-doc/source/compilation/linux/gui.rst

 Installing modules in source tree
 ---------------------------------

-After cloning the repository, the source tree of the user interface must be configured for node webkit:
+After cloning the repository, the source tree of the user interface must be configured :

 ::